-If you feel you have a disability and need special accommodations of any nature whatsoever, please communicate them with the Director of Administrative Services before or during the first week of classes.
+If you feel you have a disability and need special accommodations of any nature whatsoever, please communicate them with the Director of Administrative Services by emailing info@jpu.edu or calling 574-232-2408 before or during the first week of classes.
 The Director of Administrative Services will inform faculty as needed and the faculty member will make every effort to provide reasonable accommodations to ensure that you have a fair opportunity to perform in your course work.